 As you can see below, drawing animals using just a few simple shapes can easily be done.
 This owl is built with just a few rectangles, three triangles and two large oval shapes.
 Don't forget to draw a basic patch on the chest of the character to complete this lesson!

-Here are the tutorials available in this section:
+Here are all tutorials available in this second collection: